pseudonymous/better-better-booru/README.md

  * Moved the "thumbnail info cache limit" option to the preferences tab.
  * Removed the "hide original notice" option that's been replaced by the "resized notice display" option.
  * Removed the "hide advertisements" option due to the removal of ads and prevalence of ad blockers.
-* Version 6.2.2:
- * Updated to support the new thumbnail paths on Danbooru.
-* Version 6.2.1:
- * Fixed a compatibility problem when detecting Danbooru's JavaScript.
-* Version 6.2:
- * Added a "hide comment guide notice" option for hiding the "how to comment guide" notice.
- * Added a "hide tag guide notice" option for hiding the "how to tag guide" notice.
- * Added a "hide upload guide notice" option for hiding the how to "how to upload guide" notice.
- * Added a "hide pool guide notice" option for hiding the "pool guidelines"  notice.
- * Added a namespace to the script to better manage updates.
- * Fixed the "alternate image swap" option for posts with locked notes.
- * Fixed several other potential problems related to the saved settings and cache.